qmk/qmk_firmware/docs/ws2812_driver.md

 ### PIO

-Targeting Rasperry Pi RP2040 boards only where WS2812 support is offloaded to an dedicated PIO implementation.
-This offloads processing of the WS2812 protocol from the MCU to a dedicated PIO programm using DMA transfers.
+Targeting Raspberry Pi RP2040 boards only where WS2812 support is offloaded to an dedicated PIO implementation.
+This offloads processing of the WS2812 protocol from the MCU to a dedicated PIO program using DMA transfers.

 To configure it, add this to your rules.mk: